How to do more with fewer employees

 1. Choose which innovations to use

-Geuskens believes an SME can gain a lot if it applies innovations in the work processes.
-“Be the first to deploy innovations that allow you to do more in less time, such as digitalisation and automation,” she says.
+Geuskens believes an SME can gain a lot in the work processes.
+“Be the first to deploy innovations that allow you to do more in less time,” she says.
 Think of a digital accounting system that you link to other systems, such as your cash register, CRM system, or inventory system.
 With every order, the invoice is automatically sent to the right customer and your stock is updated.
 This kind of digital solution not only saves you a lot of time but can also make you profitable.
 For a hairdresser in Brabant, for example, an automatic appointment reminder via email generated around an extra €300,000 turnover per year.

 Organisational innovation is also important, according to Geuskens.
 “By this I mean, for example, working together with partners such as suppliers.
 Exchange data and experiences with each other.
 That prevents duplication of work and repairs.
 And it increases the quality of your products.”